Many physiological changes occur as a natural consequence of aging.

 It plays an important role in keeping your body’s red blood cells and nerves healthy.
 It also helps make DNA, the genetic material of cells.

-The Recommended Daily Intake (RDI) of vitamin B12 for adults is 2.4 micrograms (mcg) (1).
+The recommended dietary allowance (RDA) of vitamin B12 for adults is 2.4 micrograms (mcg) (1).

 Despite the body’s lengthy reserves of vitamin B12, deficiencies are common, especially among older adults.